ThinkDataEd/curriculum/docs/unit2/lesson1.md

 7. Then ask students to determine some common characteristics of the people in their group.
 Questions to help steer the discussions are included below.
 Each team should come up with a consensus to describe their team and will share their descriptions with the whole class.
-The goal is to get the students to think about “what is typical?” within their groups.
+The goal is to get the students to think about “What is typical?” within their groups.

     100. What are your likes and dislikes?